HowieDuhzit/Howieduhzit/README.md

 <div align="center">

 ### **Random Facts About Me:**
-- 🍩 I can model a donut faster than I can eat one
+- 🤖 I turn AI prompts into autonomous agents
-- ☕ My code has more creativity than my coffee
+- 🏗️ I automate 3D workflows that save artists hours
-- 🎨 I turn coffee into 3D models ☕➜🎨
+- ☕ My code runs on caffeine and creativity
-- 🎮❤️ Game mods are my love language
+- 🚀 I contribute to projects with 200+ stars
-- 💭 I dream in polygons and scripts
+- 💭 I dream in TypeScript and Python

 </div>